 Finally, his mother emerged from the Sonic with a large soda, which he snapped from her hands without so much as a Thank You.
 The mother looked like she wanted to scold him, but was too exhausted and busy with the infant she was balancing with her other arm, all while holding more food, a phone and her purse.
 Once she managed to stuff everything into her undersized car, the boy proceeded to kick the side panel of the passenger seat until she opened the door for him and sped off.
 He wasn’t buckled.

 Just then, my grilled cheese arrived, and I decided that I wasn’t ready to have a baby just yet.
-My earlier feelings had dissipated after seeing a far more realistic projection of why my life as a Father would truly entail.
+My earlier feelings had dissipated after seeing a far more realistic projection of what my life as a Father would truly entail.

 The beaming girl with her mother was the best-case scenario.
 It was a scenario that could happen to my wife and I, through hard work and a shitload of genetic luck (I can’t really tell my sperm what to do).
 And I would love and cherish her as much as I hypothesized I would…but the boy throwing plants into the street was probably a better snapshot of what my future would hold.
 The Missus and I were beyond difficult children to deal with, and even though we’d parent the hell out of whatever kid we ended up with, I knew that fate wasn’t in our favor.